What Is Drywalling?

 Gypsum crystals are ground into a fine, white power that binds into a solid mass when mixed with water.

-In addition to mined gypsum, drywall can be made from “synthetic” gypsum derived from flue-gas desulfurization (FGD).
+Besides mined gypsum, they can make drywall from “synthetic” gypsum derived from flue-gas desulfurization (FGD).

 Tapered edges of drywall panels

-A drywall panel consists of a gypsum core wrapped in several layers of paper (typically recycled paper).
+A drywall panel comprises a gypsum core wrapped in several layers of paper (typically recycled paper).

-During manufacturing, a slurry of dense liquid gypsum is poured onto continuous sheets of paper.
+During manufacturing, they pour a slurry of dense liquid gypsum onto continuous sheets of paper.

 This is followed by a center layer of aerated gypsum.

-And topped with another dense layer of gypsum before more paper is sandwiched on top.
+And topped with another dense layer of gypsum before they sandwich more paper on top.

-The sheets are extruded for a uniform thickness and to create a taper along the long edges.
+They extrude the sheets for a uniform thickness and to create a taper along the long edges.

-Short edges are cut to create the various lengths of panels.
+It cuts short edges to create the various lengths of panels.

 The front paper of the panel is called the face paper and is usually white.